open-condo-software/mobile_cordova_android_demoapplication/readme.md

 This is a Condo Miniapps playground for Android, it is still under development, but already allows you to feel the real process of interaction with the application.

-You can find the cordova app itself in the 'MainCordovaApplication' folder, where in the www folder there is an example of interaction with the native api and you can develop something of your own.
+You can find the cordova app itself in the `MainCordovaApplication` folder, where in the www folder there is an example of interaction with the native api and you can develop something of your own.

 ___